It's easy to get naked in Colorado.

 Strawberry Park Hot Springs

-During the day, bathing suits are required, but it's after dark when lighting is minimal in the natural environment that you are welcome to bare all.
+During the day, bathing suits are required, but after dark when lighting is minimal in the natural environment, you are welcome to bare all.
 Children are not allowed after dark.

 Dakota Hot Springs